sigpwned/emoji4j/README.md

     NopBenchmark.tweets              thrpt   15  1358.919 ± 268.917  ops/s

 According to the benchmarks, emoji4j runs about 2.7x as fast as emoji-java.
 However, there is still a lot of performance to gain back versus a simple code point scan.

+## Cookbook

+Solutions to common problems are being collected in the [cookbook](wiki/Cookbook).
+If you have an addition for the cookbook, then please open an issue!